haradama/gosenbay/README.md

 # gosenbay

 ## About
 Gosenbay is an implementation of Senbay in golang.
-Features include single binary.
+It features single binary and multi-platforms.

-gosenbay has been tested on
+gosenbay tested on
 - macOS Catalina 10.15.2
+- Ubuntu 18.04 LTS
+- Windows 10

 ## Requirements
 - go